klaas2000/Scripting/README.md

 shutdown_in_5_sec.cmd shuts down your pc in 5 seconds.

-sysinfo.cmd shows your system information in a file named sys.txt
+sysinfo.cmd shows your system information in a file named sysinfo.txt